 Thank you Barnsley for all you're doing

-We want to say a big thank you to every resident that has worked with us throughout the last year and beyond to protect our borough.
+We want to say a big thank you to every resident that's worked with us to protect our borough through the pandemic.

-Whilst restrictions may have been eased, we all know that COVID-19 is still around, and there are small actions we can all take to live safely with the virus.
+Although restrictions have been eased, we all know that COVID-19 is still around and there are small actions we can all take to live safely with the virus.